Kille (card game): Culture

 The game of Kille has left its mark on the Swedish language.
 For example, the phrases "Svinhugg går igen" ("the pig bites back"), referring to a rudeness that rebounds on the performer, and "gå värdshus förbi" ("go past the inn"), a lost opportunity, both come from the game of One-Card Kille.

 Kille has also found its way into Swedish literature.
 Carl Michael Bellman's Fredman's Testament number 181, The Game of Cambio, is about a player's despair during a game:

 Falstaff, fakir rhymed in an ABC for the letter P:

 Cards

-A Kille pack consists of 42 cards.
-There are no suits in Kille, just two cards of each denomination.
-The denominations, from highest to lowest, are:
+The deck comprises 42 cards of a single suit, comprising two copies of 21 distinct cards.
+The denominations, ranking from highest to lowest are: